 - A uniform polo shirt must be worn underneath all sweatshirts or sweaters.

-- Basic royal and navy blue sweaters, sweater vests and cardigans are acceptable.
+- Basic navy blue sweaters, sweater vests and cardigans are acceptable.

 - Students in 8th grade only may wear the school sweatshirt of their chosen high school upon acceptance to high school, which typically occurs in February and March